 Graduate student thesis research will be supported through the awarding of grant funding.
 Limited funding is available for such awards, and all completed and eligible applications will be considered on a competitive basis.
 A maximum of $1000 in funding may be awarded.
 Given the limited funding pool, applications may be partially funded.
 Eligibility criteria are outlined below.

 Funds will be used to purchase supplies* (e.g., software, bioassay supplies, testing forms), equipment* and/or for participant payment.
 Funds may not be used for travel, graduate or undergraduate salary, or conference-related activities.
-Students must have documented proof of an accepted (by the Graduate College) Thesis Proposal in order to qualify.
-In addition, applicants must complete the online application form (gold button on the top right of this page).
+Applicants must complete the online application form (gold button on the top right of this page).
 Thesis mentors may be consulted to confirm they approve of the funding request.
 Funds will be disbursed to the faculty mentor, who will be responsible for documenting disbursement to participants or purchase of supplies and/or equipment.

 The supplemental grant funding must support only the thesis work outlined in the accepted Thesis Proposal; other projects will not be funded.